svenefftinge/xtext-lsp-workshop/Step_01.md

 ### org.xtext.calc.ide

 This project contains tool specific features, that you don't usually need when using a language implementation at runtime, e.g. to execute and interpreter.
 But only if you use it to support an editor.
-Examples of functonality that should go here is:
+Examples of functionality that should go here is:
   - content assist
   - hover
   - method signature helper

-You don't neccessarily need to split the two project, but could lump them together if you feel two projects are too much for this.
+You don't necessarily need to split the two project, but could lump them together if you feel two projects are too much for this.
 But the wizard creates it like that by default.

 ### org.xtext.calc.parent